antarctica/PolarRoute/docs/source/sections/Installation.rst

 Installation
 ************

-In this section we will outline the installation steps for installing the software package on a corresponding OS.
+In this section we will outline the necessary steps for installing the PolarRoute software package.
+PolarRoute requires a pre-existing installation of Python 3.8 or higher.

-The first stage is installing a version of Python (PolarRoute requires Python 3.8 or higher).
-If you don't already have a working version we suggest installing an Anaconda distribution from https://anaconda.org/anaconda/python and following the instructions on that page.

 Installing PolarRoute
 #####################